Kim-Onesmus/HackerRank-Challeges/README.md

 In these challenges, all tests have been passed.
 The challenges are tested on HackerRank live IDE.
-The tests are from 1 to 9 or 10
+The tests are from 1 to 11